![]() ![]() |

 DESCRIPTION

-The Washington School of Psychiatry’s Center for the Study of Aging & Clinical Applications (CSACA) offers six conferences held virtually on Sundays to help professionals stay current in their work with aging adults and their families.
+The New Washington School of Psychiatry’s Center for the Study of Aging & Clinical Applications (CSACA) offers a two-year cycle of six conferences held virtually on Sundays to help professionals stay current in their work with aging adults and their families.

-These conferences will provide important knowledge and skills to better serve the aging adult population in a wide range of settings.
+Participation in the conferences is open to professionals who are interested in increasing their knowledge and skills in working with aging adults and increasing their awareness and understanding of the developmental tasks associated with this stage of development, ages 55 – elderly.
+Previous work serving aging adults is not a prerequisite.
+These conferences provide important knowledge and skills to better serve the aging adult population in a wide range of settings.
 This longest life stage and its phases requires specialized training.

 Date: October 27, 2024